 If you haven’t yet applied for student finance you can still apply, but be aware that your funding provider (Student Finance England (SFE), Student Finance Wales (SFW), Student Finance NI (SFNI) or Student Awards Agency Scotland (SAAS)) may not be able to process your application in time for payment of your student loan at the beginning of term.
 If you experience financial difficulties because of a delay in the payment of your student loan, please contact the University’s Student Advice and Support Service, who may be able to assist.

 After your application has been assessed you will receive a student funding notification letter detailing how much funding you are eligible to receive (you can find a copy in your ‘letters and emails’ online).
 The termly breakdown of payments can also be accessed from your online account.

-Payment will be made directly into your bank account usually within three days of your arrival at Loughborough University.
+If your loan has been approved, payment will usually be made directly into your bank account three days after you have completed your registration and collected your Student ID Card.
 Make sure your funding provider has your correct bank details.

 Common issues that could delay your funding